dzshn/tetris-discord/CONTRIBUTING.md

 You can do so [here](https://github.com/dzshn/tetris-discord/issues/new/choose)! whether it's for a feature request or a bug or anything, you may ask it there

-for short questions or just simple things in general, I'd really recommend not using the issue tracker for it, but don't worry too much about it!

-something something provide as much info as you can byebye ty <3
+it's best to provide as much info as you can so the issue can be resolved quickly

 # Making a PR